xplosionmind/old.tommi.space/_notes/public/Bugs and Feature Requests.md

 ### Bugs

+- Markdown links in the format `[example]` are not correctly displayed in embedded notes
 - in editor mode last 2 letters are hidden. (fixed by setting `.CodeMirror` `overflow: unset` in `obsidian.css`)
 - cursor width not corresponding to a single character’s spacing

 <br>
 <br>